paruqute/FlyvanSample/README.md

 # FlyVan Logistics Management App

 I developed the FlyVan Logistics Management App specifically for Flyvan Express, addressing the operational needs of Supervisors and Admins while streamlining logistics and resource management.
 This app is a comprehensive solution for managing employee availability, route allocations, vehicles, and users, ensuring efficiency and accuracy in daily operations.
+Built using Flutter for a seamless cross-platform experience and Firebase as the backend with Firestore Database for real-time data storage and retrieval, this app ensures efficiency and reliability in daily operations.
 ## Key Features:

 1. [Supervisor-Focused Tools:]